 In two small bowls, separate 3 eggs into whites and yolks and set aside.
 Sift the flour, baking powder, baking soda, cinnamon (for cake), and nutmeg into a medium bowl and set aside.
 Add oil, granulated sugar, and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
 Then add the egg yolks one at a time, scraping down sides of the bowl after each addition.
 Add the flour mixture, and stop mixing as soon as all the ingredients are *just* combined.

 In a medium bowl, whisk the 3 egg whites until they have formed soft peaks.
 Gently fold them into the pumpkin batter using a rubber spatula.
 Pour the batter into pan and bake 50 to 55 minutes, until a toothpick inserted in the center comes out clean.
 Cool cake in pan on a wire rack for 30 minutes, or until the cake pulls away from the sides.
 Then, flip the cake out onto a wire rack and allow to cool completely.

-Sift the confectioner’s sugar over a medium bowl.
+Sift the confectioner’s sugar over a medium bowl, and whisk in the cinnamon (for glaze).
 Gradually add 1 to 2 tablespoons of water, one by one, and whisk until completely smooth and thick, about 2 to 3 minutes.
 The glaze should be pourable, with a similar consistency to honey.
 Pour over the top rim of the cake, allowing the glaze to drip down the sides and in the crevices.

-Decorate cake by artfully placing toasted pecan pieces on the top of the cake, working quickly to ensure all seeds are placed before the glaze hardens and sets.
+Decorate cake by artfully placing toasted pepita seeds on the top of the cake, working quickly to ensure all seeds are placed before the glaze hardens and sets.
 Enjoy!